SIXTH HOME LUCKY

-In the time the Poles had been at the facility, Bronek had gained a reputation as a reliable worker and when the commandant stopped the rations, he asked Bronek to lock the door on the mounds of potatoes, carrots, wheat and barley.
+During his time at the facility, Bronek had gained a reputation as a reliable worker, and when the commandant stopped the rations, he asked Bronek to lock the door on the mounds of potatoes, carrots, wheat and barley.

 Bronek later told the story to his youngest brother, Joe:

 “It was an old-fashioned key with a hole in the centre.
 He had a bit of soap cake and pressed this key into it, so it left an imprint.
-Then he got a bit of tin and he started making the key.
-When he made the key he went to the hut to see if it would fit in the door.
+Then he got a bit of tin and he started to make his own key.
+When he made the key, he went to the hut to see if it would fit in the door.

 “He got home of course, and Mum started making soup and different things and we all had a good feed and revived a bit.
-A lot of the Polish families died out when the rations stopped.
+A lot of the Polish families died when the rations stopped.
 Life meant nothing there, nothing.
-You were just there as a slave.
+You were just a slave.

 “We survived.
 Dad borrowed a millstone so he could mill the wheat and Mum was making bread and slicing it and drying it out—sucharki—so we could carry it and have it at a later date.”

-The farm had cherry and apple trees, a few cows, pigs and a horse for ploughing and stables.
+The farm had cherry and apple trees, a few cows, pigs, a horse for ploughing, and stables.
 Although the family was self-sufficient as far as food went, they bought other necessities through selling produce such as butter.

 The children kept themselves amused in the farmyard, watched over by their dog attached to a wire that ran the length of their property.
 Carefree dress-up games included little brother Joe running around in a too-long dress.

-Joe knows that their paternal grandparents lived nearby because Bronek used to visit them.
+Joe knows that their grandparents lived nearby because Bronek used to visit them.

 Joe was three when Soviet soldiers barged into their farmhouse one winter’s night, after the Russian invasion of Poland in September 1939, and ordered Michał to pack some belongings.
 Joe remembers the soldiers forcing the family into a sleigh, taking them to a railway station and loading them into a crude transport wagon that meandered towards Siberia.

 He does not remember the exact date, only that it was winter.
-Years later, when he wondered about his birthdate, Bronek told him it was 10 February, a significant date because it marked the expulsion in 1940 of more than 200,000 Polish civilians mostly from rural areas in eastern Poland, into forced-labour facilities in northern Russia and Siberia.
-Bronek remembering this date and Joe’s specific memory of the dark and freezing winter suggests the Soviet soldiers visited the Gratkowski family on the same date.
-(The Polish birth certificate Joe received years later showed his birthdate as 26 September 1936.)
+Years later, when he wondered about his birthdate, Bronek told him it was 10 February, significant because it marked the expulsion in 1940 of more than 200,000 Polish civilians, mostly from rural areas in eastern Poland, into forced-labour facilities in northern Russia and Siberia.
+The Polish birth certificate Joe received years later showed his birthdate as 26 September 1936, so Bronek’s recall of 10 February, and Joe’s specific memory of the dark and freezing winter, points instead to when the Soviet soldiers arrived at the Gratkowski farm.